Tasmin153/Fauxtoshop/README.md

 # cs106b-fauxtoshop

-A basic Photoshop-esque application in C++.
-Not yet completed.
+A photo-editing application written in C++.
+Solution to Stanford CS106b assignment 1: WORK IN PROGRESS.